Chicken Manure: Turning Waste Into Quality Fertilizer

-In many areas chicken manure is readily available.
-This is in part due to the number of commercial chicken houses in operation today.
+In many areas, chicken manure is readily available along with cow manure and horse manure.
+This is in part due to the number of commercial chicken houses, ranches, and stables in operation today.

 Studies reveal these results, too.
-Increased levels of copper, manganese, and zinc appear in the soil after 4-5 years.
+Increased levels of copper, manganese, and zinc appear in the soil after 4-5 years where chicken manure has been applied.

-With all this in mind, let’s dive in to the use of chicken manure as a fertilizer.
+With all this in mind, let’s dive into the use of chicken manure fertilizer.
 We are also going to look at how and where to get chicken manure, how to use it, and much more!

 Great Chicken Manure Choices: